stevenbraham/hanze-personal-website/README.md

 # About this repository #
 For a school assignment I had to create a html website based on Sketch design I had designed earlier.
 The school assignment was very simple, because it was the first graded assignment of the first year.

 I just had to create valid html and css based on the pages on my design.
-Futhermore the website only needed to work in the latest version of Chrome, Firefox and Edge and there were no rules about responsive design.
+Furthermore the website only needed to work in the latest version of Chrome, Firefox and Edge and there were no rules about responsive design.

-Therefore I decided to experiment a bit with frontend techn I had rarely used: Gulp, Handlebars and Sass.
+Therefore I decided to experiment a bit with frontend tech I had rarely used: Gulp, Handlebars and Sass.
 The result is a modular html site with a lot of reusable html partials for the project.

 # How to build and dev
 1. If you haven't already, please install the latest [NodeJS version for your OS](https://nodejs.org/)